ChicagoWorldcon/wellington/README.md

 gems.
 You can find out more about all the ways to install ruby from the official [installing ruby](https://www.ruby-lang.org/en/documentation/installation) page.

-If you're running OSX, I've setup a [quickstart guide](OSX.md) to help people setup Ruby and Postgres quickly.
+If you're running OSX, we setup a [quickstart guide](OSX.md) to help people setup Ruby and Postgres quickly.
 If you run into troubles getting this working on Linux or Windows, you can ask for help by [raising an issue](https://gitlab.com/worldcon/2020-wellington/issues/new).
 If you manage to get those platforms working, please create a few instructions and [open a pull request](https://gitlab.com/worldcon/2020-wellington/merge_requests/new).